Lori Paxton, president and liaison with Kent School District

-Cathy Wahlin, board member
+Cathy Wahlin, past president

 Born in Eugene, Oregon and raised in Kirkland and Redmond, Cathy graduated from Redmond High School and Washington State University.
 She lived with her family in the Kent/Covington area for over 22 years before moving to West Seattle in 2015.
 Cathy works as a full-time residential realtor since 2004 for Windermere Real Estate.
 Cathy enjoys being involved in the community by being an ambassador for the Covington Chamber of Commerce, volunteering at Habitat for Humanity and various PTA’s in the Kent School District.
 Cathy has been involved with Kent Community Foundation since 2007, currently serving on the board of directors.

 Works for Waste Management, moving to the private sector after a 19 year position with the City of Tukwila.
 After emigrating to the US from Vietnam in 1978, Han has spent over 30 years in Kent .
 She is actively involved in the Kent community, having served on the Kent International Festival Steering Committee for a few years and with local PTA’s at the elementary and high school levels.
 She loves her community and looks forward to supporting the Kent Community Foundation thrive through partnerships and philanthropy.

 Stacy Daniels, treasurer

 Stacy grew up in Kent and has volunteered for nonprofits and PTSA as treasurer.